noir-lang/noir/docs/versioned_docs/version-v0.31.0/getting_started/hello_noir/project_breakdown.md

 - `entry` (optional) - a relative filepath to use as the entry point into your package (overrides the default of `src/lib.nr` or `src/main.nr`)
 - `backend` (optional)
 - `license` (optional)
+- `expression_width` (optional) - Sets the default backend expression width.
+This field will override the default backend expression width specified by the Noir compiler (currently set to width 4).

 #### Dependencies section